ePages-de/epages-devportal/beyond-essence/inventory/switch-buttons.md

 ## Position

-Switch buttons may be positioned on a card togehter with further UI elements that relate to a specific feature.
+Switch buttons may be positioned on a card together with further UI elements that relate to a specific feature.

 ## Behavior

-* Toast messages fly into the screen from the right side.
-* Multiple toast messages are displayed one below the other.

-Depending on the type of message, notifications disappear automatically or have to be actively closed by the merchant.

-* Success messages automatically disappear after XX seconds.
-* Information messages automatically disappear after XX seconds.
-* Error messages are displayed until the error has been resolved.
+By toggling the switch button it changes its state:

+{% image_custom image="/assets/img/pages/essence/switch-button.gif" width="100" %}

 ## Choosing between switch button and checkbox

+For some actions, either a switch button or a checkbox might work.
+To decide which component would work better, here are some clues:

+* Use a switch button for binary settings when actions become effective immediately after the user made them.
+* Use a switch button if the feature has a significant effect on the users work and further work steps.
+* Use checkboxes when the user can select multiple items that are related to a single setting or feature.
+* Use checkboxes for optional or additional items.
+* Use a checkbox when the user has to perform extra steps for changes to be effective.

 ## Design